Lateral Flow testing for people at higher risk from COVID-19

 Data and privacy

-Personal data taken in order to perform the lateral flow tests and the subsequent test results are administered by the NHS and the Department of Health & Social Care’s Covid Privacy Notice should be read in conjunction with the privacy notices above.
+Personal data taken in order to perform the lateral flow tests and the subsequent test results are administered by the NHS and the Department of Health and Social Care’s Covid Privacy Notice should be read in conjunction with the privacy notices above.
 These results are shared with the UK Health Security Agency and Warwickshire County Council.